-The Goose Rock Conglomerate (GRC) found within the boundary of the Sheep Rock unit is a portion of the Gable Creek formation (GCF).
-The GCF encompasses a wide swath of late cretaceous river deposits trending East-Southeast.
-The conglomerate outcrop in the monument, with its well-rounded river rocks stuck in a sand stone matrix, would have been near the mouth of a large river and looked similar to a modern delta, like the Nile delta in Egypt.
-Though there haven’t been any dinosaur fossils found in the park from this formation, further down the geologic section there was a plesiosaur excavated from a similar unit of the GCF.
-The overall Gable Creek Formation portrays trends of high energy fluvial systems (river deposits) to marine alluvial fans (mudstones and siltstones).
+The Goose Rock Conglomerate found within the boundary of the Sheep Rock unit is a portion of the Gable Creek Formation.
+This formation encompasses a wide swath of late cretaceous river deposits trending east-southeast.
+The conglomerate outcrop within John Day Fossil Beds, with its well-rounded river rocks stuck in a sand stone matrix, would have been near the mouth of a large river and looked similar to a modern delta, like the Nile delta in Egypt.
+Fossil wood and spores have been found in the formation within the park, but no other fossils to date.
+However, further down the geologic section there was a plesiosaur, a marine reptile, excavated from a similar unit of the Gable Creek Formation near Mitchell, Oregon.
+The overall formation portrays trends of high energy fluvial systems (river deposits) to marine alluvial fans (mudstones and siltstones).